Our Indigenous Knowledge Consultations 2021 are now open until 25 May.

 - Consent: collective decision made by Traditional Owners and reached through customary decision-making processes of the communities.
 Consultation and participation are important components of a consent process.

-Obtaining consent before proceeding to use Indigenous Knowledge is good practice that can help ensure you avoid causing cultural harm or offense.
+Obtaining consent before proceeding to use Indigenous Knowledge is good practice that can help ensure you avoid causing cultural harm or offence.